jamesmcleish/James-McLeish-CV/README.md

 - Use short descriptions of what you did and a skill you used.
 (Similar to format from the 'Work Experience' section above)
 - e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
 - you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
+- OOP, TDD, DDT, MVC, DDD
 - Agile/XP
-- Ruby, Rails, JavaScript
+- Ruby, JavaScript, React, MongoDB, SQL (PostgreSQL)
-- RSpec, Jasmine
+- RSpec, Capybara, Cypress, Jest

 #### Queen Mary University London 2017-2021